How to Improve Your Triathlon Bike Time [15 Tips]

 Following a training plan or getting a coach who schedules training can be a huge help to a lot of athletes.

-If you can afford a coach, I can really recommend you to get one.
+If you can afford a coach, I recommend that you get one.

 This might be THE most important tip for your race.
 At my first Sprint Triathlon, I started biking way too fast and I could not keep the pace and was exhausted even before the run.

-SO you’ll want to choose your race pace wisely to be able to finish the race.
+You’ll want to choose your race pace or target watts wisely to be able to finish the race.

 3 tips on how to mentally prepare for a race and how to keep pushing if you can’t anymore: